 What’s your favorite Ozobot Color Code?
 Did you use it in The Christmas Monster?

-Nitro boost was the favorite and yes they used it to make the Ozobots run away from the monster.
+Nitro boost was the favorite.
+They used it to make the Ozobots run away from the monster.

 Have you named your Evo?

-In the library we have about 10 Ozobots and different ones were used at different time, so they don’t have names yet, but maybe that is in the future.
+In the library we have about 10 Ozobots and different ones were used at different times, so they don’t have names yet, but maybe that is in the future!

 Have you told any other stories with your bots?
 Any other videos we should check out?

-This team has not done any other videos with the Ozobots but some other teams from South Avenue have. and can be found here.
+This team has not done any other videos with the Ozobots but some other teams from South Avenue have.
+Those can be found here.